akaisuishi/akaisuishi/README.md

 ### Hello Everybody
-This pofile was made for post projects and make my professional portifolio.
+This profile was made for post projects and make my professional portifolio.